rdiaz02/OncoSimul/README.md

-   Alternatively, install from a local file, but you need to specify the tar.gz (the zip file will not work, of course, since the R-testing that ships for/with Rtools40 will not install from zip files)
+   Alternatively, install from a local file, but you need to specify the tar.gz (the zip file will not work, of course, since the R-testing that ships for/with Rtools will not install from zip files)

    Installing from source takes a while (more than 5 minutes).